If money is in limited supply – as you tell me it is in every Reader Survey we take – travel involves a lot of comparison shopping.

 - Are you traveling fast or slow?
 Rail passes are good for a specific period of time.
 Be mindful of this since if you're traveling too slowly you may lose out on some of the benefits.

 There are a variety of passes that can be adjusted by country and time frame.
-Have a look at them all to find the best for you.

 Annual Roadside Assistance or Pay-As-You-Go